QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

-Execution transfert event
+Execution transfer event
 =========================

 Introduction
 ------------

-One limitation of QBDI is it shares the heap and some library with the instrumented code.
+One limitation of QBDI is that it shares the heap and some library with the instrumented code.
 With this design, the user may use any shared library and doesn't need to statically link all their dependencies with their code.
 However, some method must not be instrumented in QBDI:

 - The heap allocator method (malloc, free, ...).
-- Any no reentrant method shared between the target code and QBDI itself.
+- Any non-reentrant method shared between the target code and QBDI itself.
-- Any no reentrant method shared between the target code and user callbacks.
+- Any non-reentrant method shared between the target code and user callbacks.

 When the target code calls one of these methods, QBDI restores the native execution.
 The return address is changed in order to catch the return and to continue the instrumentation of the